shredEngineer/MagnetiCalc/README.md

 in units of <i>Tesla-meter</i>) is displayed in interactive 3D, using multiple metrics for highlighting the field properties.

-<i>Experimental feature:</i> To calculate the energy and self-inductance of permeable (i.e. ferromagnetic) materials,
+<i>Experimental feature:</i> To calculate the energy and self-inductance of permeable (i.e. ferrous) materials,
 different core media can be modeled as regions of variable relative permeability;
 however, core saturation is currently not modeled, leading to excessive flux density values.